If you can’t measure it, you can’t manage it!

 In the meantime continuing participation in performance recording will be vital for those who wish to access developing genomic technologies.
 With a balanced approach between estimated breeding values, genomic tools, structural soundness and general appearance, the UK sheep industry could see long-term benefits in the genetic merit of the national flock.

 You can be sure that the Kimbolton Flock is at the forefront of Genomic technology developments as the first DNA samples were provided back in 2011 to help better understand the breeds DNA make up.
-In addition we have been selected as a Phenotype Farm by the Texel Sheep Society and asked to participate in the Mastitus project in 2015 which is hoped will deliver some of the first Genomic Estimated Breeding Values (GEBV’s) for Pedigree sheep in the UK.
+In addition we have been selected as a Phenotype Farm by the Texel Sheep Society and have participated in Mastitis projects since 2013.

 A document containing further information on genomics can be downloaded here Genomics explained

 It is important to remember that all of this information is provided to inform and de-risk your buying decision.
-If you simply purchase based on how it looks on sale day you are taking a big gamble as there are so many things that contribute to how the animal appears.
+If you simply purchase based on how it looks on sale day you are taking a big gamble as there are so many things that contribute to how the animal appears (mainly how it has been fed).
 Using the combination of EBV’s and your eye (plus a visit to the breeder if you can) is the smart way to ensure you select an animal that will perform and do a good job for you.